-Richard Troutman, MD, DSC, who pioneered the development and use of microsurgical instruments in ophthalmology and co-founded the International Society for Refractive Surgeons, died April 5, 2017, at the age of 94.
+Richard Troutman, MD, DSC, who pioneered the development and use of microsurgical instruments in ophthalmology and co-founded the organization now known as the International Society of Refractive Surgeons, died April 5, at the age of 94.

 Born in 1922 and educated at Ohio State University, Troutman received residency and fellowship training in the U.S. Navy and at New York Hospital – Cornell University Medical Center.
 He was then a resident instructor in ophthalmology at the Manhattan Eye, Ear, Nose and Throat Hospital, an assistant professor of Ophthalmology at Cornell Medical College and maintained a private practice.

 From 1955 to 1983, Troutman served as professor and head of the Division of Ophthalmology of the State University of New York – Downstate Medical Center.

 According to the medical center’s website, Troutman was a pioneer in the design, development, refinement and use of the ophthalmic microscope, including its mounting apparatus.
 In 1965, Troutman introduced the remote-controlled motorized zoom-magnification microscope at the American Academy of Ophthalmology annual meeting.
 He was also one of the first to perform corneal transplant surgery and was a strong advocate of eye banks and eye banking.

 “Richard ‘Dick’ Troutman, MD, was a giant contributor to ophthalmic microsurgery of the anterior segment including corneal transplant, cataract and corneal refractive surgery,” OSN Chief Medical Editor Richard Lindstrom, MD, told Healio.com/Ocular Surgery News.